 Any action that results in an unfair academic advantage/interference with the functioning of the academic community constitutes academic misconduct.
-This includes but is not limited to cheating, plagiarism, altering academic documents, fabrication/falsification of data, submitting the work of another student, interfering with other students' work, removing/defacing department library or computer resources, stealing other students' notes/assignments, electronically interfering with other students'/ University's intellectual property.
+This includes but is not limited to cheating, plagiarism, altering academic documents, fabrication/falsification of data, submitting the work of another student, interfering with other students' work, library computer removing/defacing or resources, stealing other students' notes/assignments, and electronically interfering with other students'/University's intellectual property.
 Since many of these acts may be committed unintentionally due to lack of awareness, students shall be sensitised on issues of academic integrity and ethics.